sfnewzgirl/email-picker-rails/README.md

  (4.5ms)  commit transaction

 => Token id: 4, nonce: "531d75a1-205a-4d93-9a31-eaa2aef86860", user_id: 4, created_at: "2016-12-01 19:01:15", updated_at: "2016-12-01 19:01:15"

+#### A note about unique nonces

+Token.generate currently does a look up to see if a matching nonce has already been created before saving the newly generated nonce.
+I recognize that there is a timing issue with this approach since the look up and save do not happen simultaneously.
+However, for the scope of this project I felt like this is a good first step of preventing randomly generated, matching nonce's from getting created.

 ##### Token consume: